hermannm/hermannm.dev/content/companies/birdsview.md

     link: https://birdsview.ai
 ---

-Birdsview is a tech startup in the construction business, that's building a scanner device for assessing buildings made out of concrete.
+Birdsview is a tech startup in the construction business, developing a scanner device for assessing buildings made out of concrete.
 In May 2026, I started working as a full-stack developer here, primarily working on:

 - The backend system that binds together all the various components of the system (inputs from the scanner + post-processing by an analysis module)